 The design process started by looking at comparable news websites to identify best practice User Interface design and to design mock-ups that helped form the new website's visual design.
 NetHope is not typically a public facing organisation, most daily Users of the website are from other nonprofits, technology companies and corporate donors.
 Thus, the design focus was professional, utilitarian, comprehensive and easy to use.

-Despite the project team being located across Europe and the U.S., we enjoyed working together on the new website using tools such as Asana for project planning, Miro whiteboards for shaping our structure and taxonomy, Box for document storage and Zoom for our weekly calls.
+Despite the project team being located across Europe and the US, we enjoyed working together on the new website using tools such as Asana for project planning, Miro whiteboards for shaping our structure and taxonomy, Box for document storage and Zoom for our weekly calls.

 NetHope had already created a new top-level navigation for the site which focused on communicating how NetHope collaborated with its members.
 We expanded NetHope's orange and blue branding to include several new colours and a contemporary typeface.
 A pale grey background across the website allows cards and pages across the site to be flat yet defined.
 With these assets in place, I designed mock-ups in Adobe XD and presented to the NetHope leadership team for review.